tariqs26/neuro/README.md

 - Add a feature to save previous quizzes in local storage so that they can be accessed later.
 - Light mode, and auto dark mode based on the user's system settings.
+- flashing animation when timer is about to end.

 ## To Get Started